Asymptotic behavior of the Verblunsky coefficients for the OPUC with a varying weight: Introduction

 The main goal of the paper is to find the first two terms of the asymptotic expansion of $\alpha_{n+k}^{(n)}$ for $k=o\left(n\right),\, n \to \infty$.
-The asymptotics of polynomials orthogonal with varying weight plays an important role in many problems of modern mathematics, e.g. approximation theory, combinatorics, theory of random matrices etc. The polynomials orthogonal with varying weight on the real line are now well studied, due to the remarkable paper \cite{De-Co:99}, where it was shown that for real analytic $V\left(\lambda\right)$ satisfying also some growth conditions as $\left|\lambda\right|\to \infty$, the asymptotic of polynomials $P_{n+k}^{(n)}\left(\lambda\right)$ $\left(k=o\left(n\right),\, n\to \infty\right)$ orthogonal on the real line (OPRL) with the weight $e^{-nV\left(\lambda\right)}$, is expressed via $\theta$-function, which can be constructed in terms of the so-called equilibrium measure $\mu\left(d \lambda\right) = \rho\left(\lambda\right)d \lambda$, which is obtained as a solution of a classical problem of the potential theory with the potential $V$.
-These results were generalized on the case of $V$ possessing only few derivatives in the work \cite{Mc:08}.
-The complete asymptotic expansion of the Jacobi matrix coefficients in the case of real analytic $V$ and one or two interval equilibrium density $\rho$ was constructed in \cite{Pa-Sh-Al:01}.
-These results were used to prove universality of local bulk and edge regimes of the hermitian matrix models with the potential $V$ (see also \cite{Pa-Sh:07}, \cite{Pa-Sh:03}, \cite{LL:08}).
+The asymptotics of polynomials orthogonal with respect to a varying weight plays an important role in many problems of modern mathematics, e.g. approximation theory, combinatorics, theory of random matrices etc. The polynomials orthogonal with respect to a varying weight on the real line are now well studied, due to the remarkable paper [\onlinecite{De-Co:99}], where it was shown that for real analytic $V\left(\lambda\right)$ satisfying also some growth conditions as $\left|\lambda\right|\to \infty$, the asymptotics of polynomials $P_{n+k}^{(n)}\left(\lambda\right)$ $\left(k=o\left(n\right),\, n\to \infty\right)$ orthogonal on the real line (OPRL) with the weight $e^{-nV\left(\lambda\right)}$, is expressed via $\theta$-functions, which can be constructed in terms of the so-called equilibrium measure $\mu\left(d \lambda\right) = \rho\left(\lambda\right)d \lambda$, that is obtained as a solution of a classical problem of the potential theory with the potential $V$.
+These results were generalized on the case of $V$ possessing only few derivatives in the work [\onlinecite{Mc:08}].
+The complete asymptotic expansion of the Jacobi matrix coefficients in the case of real analytic $V$ and one or two interval equilibrium density $\rho$ was constructed in [\onlinecite{Pa-Sh-Al:01}].
+These results were used to prove universality of local bulk and edge regimes of the hermitian matrix models with the potential $V$ (see also [\onlinecite{Pa-Sh:07}], [\onlinecite{Pa-Sh:03}], [\onlinecite{LL:08}]).
 The case of OPUC, with varying weight till now is not understood so well as the case of classical OP.
-It is believed that similarly to the real line case the asymptotic is closely connected with the behavior of the corresponding equilibrium measure, which is the minimizer of the functional
+It is believed that similarly to the real line case the asymptotics is closely connected with the behavior of the corresponding equilibrium measure, which is the minimizer of the functional

-in the class of unit measures on the interval $\left[-\pi,\pi\right]$ (see \cite{ST:97} for existence and properties of the solution).
+in the class of unit measures on the interval $\left[-\pi,\pi\right]$ (see [\onlinecite{ST:97}] for existence and properties of the solution).
 It is well known, in particular, that for smooth $V'$ the equilibrium measure has a density $\rho$ which is uniquely defined by the condition that the function

 takes it minimum value if $\lambda \in \sigma = \mathrm{supp} \, \rho$.
 From this condition in the case of differentiable $V$ one can obtain the following integral equation for the equilibrium density $\rho$